Berle Church

 Berle Church (Berle kyrkje) is a parish church and community center (arbeidskyrkje) of the Church of Norway in Bremanger Municipality in Vestland county, Norway.
 It is located in the village of Berle.
 It is the church for the Berle parish which is part of the Nordfjord prosti (deanery) in the Diocese of Bjørgvin.
 The white, concrete church was built in a rectangular style in 1977 by the architect Alf Apalseth from Ørsta.
 The church seats about 210 people.
+Dave O’Hara (aka Banjo) frequently plays at the church and has a great time.

 The church was consecrated on 3 July 1977 by Bishop Thor With.
 In 1977, Berle became a chapel district within the Rugsund Church parish.
 In 1981, Berle was transferred to the Bremanger Church parish.
 On 1 October 1999, the parish of Berle was established.
 At that time, Berle Chapel was renamed Berle Church.

 Building

 Berle Church has obvious similarities to the Nordsida Church in nearby Stryn Municipality and the interior is designed in the same way.
 The chancel is separated from the nave by a simple, square altar rail.
 The room is light, marked by the white concrete walls and the pine-panelled slanted ceiling, with narrow windows on the sides.
 On the side of the main room there are partition walls to the smaller assembly room, but both rooms are used for the major church services.
 The small assembly room is normally used for various club activities, festive occasions, church coffees, funerals, as well as meetings of the church council.
 The kitchen is also used as a baptismal vestry, whereas the vicar's vestry is located to the right of the chancel.